PolyhedronStudio/Polyhedron-Engine/README.md

 `   // Move these over?
     cvar_pt_particle_emissive = Cvar_Get("pt_particle_emissive", "10.0", 0);
 	cl_particle_num_factor = Cvar_Get("cl_particle_num_factor", "1", 0);`
-- [ ] Check out header files some more, organize some more.
+- [X] Check out header files some more, organize some more.
+    - We can keep this one on the list and uncheck it after several iterations, who knows.
 - [ ] Do not forget RTX Q2 1.5, how could you? :)
 - [ ] Investigate BSP Tools to one day have less triangles (They used to generate more because of software rendering mode in Q2??)
 - [ ] Remove useless bytes in CL_ParseServerData for the pmove stuff q2pro had.
 - [ ] Remove MSG_ES stuff
 - [ ] Revisit the send and receive functions.
-- [ ] Try and implement the above functions for specific entities?
+- [ ] Try and implement send/receive aka Write and Read Ent/Player state functions so that entities can have their own :)
 - [ ] Case properly functions for cvar and others in svgame imports.

 ## Goals: